-If you’re thinking about buying a bottle warmer or adding one to your baby registry, it’s helpful to understand the pros and cons of warmers, so you can determine if a bottle warmer is really something you need.
+If you’re thinking about buying a bottle warmer or adding one to your baby registry, it’s helpful to understand the pros and cons, so you can determine if a bottle warmer is really something you need.

 In reality most people don’t need to use a bottle warmer given they take up space and may overcomplicate the warming up process.

 But on the other hand a lot of parents find their speed, reliability and ease of use are worth paying for.

 So let’s take a look in more detail to so you can decide if you really need one or not.

 As a new parent with a long list of things to buy for your baby, you may be asking yourself if you really need a bottle warmer.